apache/apisix/docs/en/latest/plugins/multi-auth.md

 }'
 ```

-You can also use the [APISIX Dashboard](/docs/dashboard/USER_GUIDE) to complete the operation through a web UI.

 Once you have created Consumer objects, you can then configure a Route or a Service to authenticate requests:

 ```shell